-END OF AN ERA: Honas brought personal values to news career
+End of an era: Honas brought personal values to news career

 Honas has had a lot of roles through the years aside from being an anchor, adding on assignment editor, news director, producer, and reporter.
 Being a Blackfoot resident, her main reporting beat was Blackfoot and Bingham County.

-Honas doesn’t see the years she spent sharing a set with Hildebrandt — who was at KIFI for 35 years before his own retirement last year — as something likely to be seen again with the learn-and-move-on mindset seen in the business today in a small market.
+Honas doesn't see the years she spent sharing a set with Hildebrandt — who was at KIFI for 35 years before his own retirement last year — as something likely to be seen again with the learn-and-move-on mindset seen in the business today.

 "That was a fluke," Honas says of her years with her longtime broadcast partner.
 "Jay is the quintessential gentleman, we represented the yin and yang of the market.
 Our politics, our religions, our perspectives were different, but our goals were the same.
 We learned very early on we're never going to change each other's opinion.
 The length of time we spent together as a team is unheard of in this business.
 We didn't have a cross word in 30 years together.
 In those two-minute (commercial) breaks we shared a lot, you learn a lot about each other in those times."

 Through the years of presenting so many stories, Honas has seen the good and the bad.
-The bad has come in cases like the recent disappearance and subsequent discovery of the bodies of {span}7-year-old Joshua “JJ” Vallow and 16-year-old Tylee Ryan{/span}, little DeOrr Kunz disappearing from a campsite near Leadore in July 2015, Angie Dodge, the disappearance of Stephanie Crane in Challis, murder cases involving Richard Leavitt and Paul Ezra Rhoades.
+The bad has come in cases like the Vallow children, little DeOrr Kunz disappearing from a campsite near Leadore in July 2015, Angie Dodge, the disappearance of Stephanie Crane in Challis, murder cases involving Richard Leavitt and Paul Ezra Rhoades.

 Honas says she's gotten much joy out of so many people in the area doing great things.